B2B email marketing is a strategy designed to:

 But if you’re working on bottom-of-the-funnel (BOFU) campaigns with clear desired customer actions, you should be tracking:

-Of course, determining your success is dependent on your goals.
+Of course, determining your success is dependent on your sales goals.
 And these metrics will help you do that decisively.

 Speaking your readers’ language is a big deal in B2B email marketing.
 Because if you don’t, you can’t deliver the personalised experiences they expect.
 So first of all, you need to work out: